 As many of the Dallas-Fort Worth family caregivers we work with know, caring for a senior loved one with Alzheimer’s isn’t easy.
 When safety becomes a concern or when the caregiver is feeling overwhelmed, there are several types of specialized dementia care available to help.

-Types of Alzheimer’s Care in Dallas-Fort Worth
+Types of Alzheimer’s Care Homes in Dallas-Fort Worth